Skip to content

 Your package metadata.
 This is where dependencies live instead of requirements.txt.

-• dependencies: The runtime requirements for your package.
+• dependencies: the runtime requirements for your package.

 [tool.*]